-Students perform in a variety of styles and settings (see section on Live Playing Workshops for overview of workshop offerings).
-Minimum requirement of ten performances per quarter.
+Students perform in a variety of styles and settings

+(see section on Live Playing Workshops for overview of workshop offerings).
+Minimum requirement of ten performances with an average grade of 70% or higher per quarter.
 One ensemble hour per week per quarter.
 Six credit units required (one per quarter).

 This course covers fundamental technical approaches to a variety of popular styles.
 Lessons on essential skills needed for a professional drummer such as: listening, dynamics, song form, basic chart reading, instrument setup, and drum set sound are presented.
 This class coordinates with topics within Drum Technique 011 and Drum Reading 012.
-Two lecture/ensemble hours per week for one quarter.
+Two lecture/ensemble hours per week for one guarter.

 Prerequisites: DRUM-013 Drum Performance 013.
 Continuation of ensemble performing experience, including intermediate-level chart reading as well as further development of practical performing techniques, such as giving and following cues, drum set sound and feel.
 This course coordinates with topics within Drum Technique 021 and Drum Reading 022.
-Two lecture/ensemble hours per week for one guarter.
+Two lecture/ensemble hours per week for one quarter.